 Our course runs over three semesters.
-You will take four modules in both Semester 1 (October to January) and Semester 2 (February to June).
-The summer semester, or third semester, runs from June to September.
+You'll take four modules in both Semester 1 (October to January) and Semester 2 (February to June).
+The summer semester, or Semester 3, runs from June to September.
 You’ll study two taught modules and carry out your independent project during this time.

 Modules listed are indicative, reflecting the information available at the time of publication.
 Please note that modules may be subject to teaching availability, student demand and/or class size caps.

 Important: In light of the Covid-19 pandemic the University has revised its courses to incorporate the ‘Hybrid Learning Experience’ in a departure from previous academic years and previously published information.
 The University has changed the delivery (and in some cases, the content) of its programmes.
 Find further information on the general principles of hybrid learning.

 We have updated key module information regarding the pattern of assessment and overall student workload to inform student module choices.
 We are currently working on bringing remaining published information up to date to reflect current practice in time for the start of the academic year 2022/23 This means that some information within the programme and module catalogue will be subject to change.
 Current students are invited to contact their Programme Leader or Academic Hive with any questions relating to the information available.

 The University operates a credit framework for all taught programmes based on a 15-credit tariff.
 Modules can be either 15, 30, 45, 75 and 120 credits, and additionally for some masters dissertations, 90 credits.

 The structure of our programmes follows clear educational aims that are tailored to each programme.
 These are all outlined in the programme specifications which include further details such as the learning outcomes: